 Diamond Way Buddhism offers practical and effective methods to realize mind’s inherent richness for the benefit of all.
 With an accessible and modern style, it works with people’s confidence and desire, using every situation in life to develop fearlessness and joy.
 We always present a basic introduction for newcomers, and the meditations are guided in English.

-Our campus night also consists of a short introductory talk about Buddhism and is followed by a guided meditation.
+Our campus night also consists of a short introductory talk and guided meditation.
+Find our listing and room location via the Today In the Union screens ("DWB Meditation") upon arrival.

 1308 W. Dayton St.